nickwzxx/Hackintosh-i5-8400-RX470/README.md

 **This is my personal home project.
 I have no responsibility for any damage caused by the release of this project.**

 ## About Hackintosh:
-- Works on macOS Big Sur, Monterey and Ventura (RC)
+- Works on macOS Big Sur, Monterey and Ventura
 - It's a release version of OpenCore 0.8.5.
 - Any debug thing is disabled, only OpenCore bootloader with GUI and Apple Logo